4-H volunteer impact study

 Exploring the personal, organizational and public value of being a 4-H volunteer

 The north central region 4-H volunteer impact study was conducted with volunteers in the 4-H Youth Development program across 12 states.
-The purpose of the study was to better understand the value of being a 4-H volunteer.
-An electronic survey was sent to 1,000 randomly selected volunteers in each state.
+Minnesota 4-H and our partner states wanted to better understand the value of being a 4-H volunteer.
+We sent an electronic survey 1,000 randomly selected volunteers in each state.
 This report focuses on Minnesota findings.

 Who completed the study?